Mathieu-R/natural-convection/README.md

 # natural-convection
-Project for fluid mechanic course about natural convection.

-- [ ] Derive the similitude equations for natural convection from Navier-Stokes equations.
+- [X] Derive the similitude equations for natural convection from Navier-Stokes equations.
-- [X] Resolve numerically these equations.
+- [ ] Resolve numerically these equations.

 ### numerical resolutions
 We use Runge-Kutta 4 and the Shooting method (which use itself Newton method to find the root)